AIIMS MBBS Syllabus 2023

 - Electromagnetic waves and their characteristics (qualitative ideas only).
 Transverse nature of electromagnetic waves.

 - Electromagnetic spectrum (radio waves, microwaves, infrared, visible, ultraviolet, x-rays, gamma rays) including elementary facts about their uses.

 UNIT VI: Optics

 - Reflection of light, spherical mirrors, mirror formula.
-Refraction of light, total internal reflection and its applications optical fibres, refraction at spherical surfaces, lenses, thin lens formula, lens-maker’s formula.
+Refraction of light, total internal reflection and its applications optical fibers, refraction at spherical surfaces, lenses, thin lens formula, lens maker's formula.
 Magnification, power of a lens, combination of thin lenses in contact combination of a lens and a mirror.
 Refraction and dispersion of light through a prism.

 - Microscopes and astronomical telescopes (reflecting and refracting) and their magnifying powers.